te-ce/instautomate/README.md

 - Install Node 23.6.0 or higher
 - Install dependencies `npm install`
-- Make a copy of [settings.example.json](settings.example.json) and name it `.settings.json` and fill it with your credentials.
-Adjust other settings as needed.
+- Either use the [default config](config/default/options.ts) and fill out the credentials and/or adjust the other options as needed.
+Or duplicate the [default folder](config/default) and name it `config/your-config-name`.
-- Run the bot with `npm run start`
+- Run the bot with `npm run start` or `npm run start your-config-name`.
+- This is also how you can have different accounts and configs and run them in parallel.

 Your instagram account should be set to english.

 # Roadmap

 - refactor codebase into smaller files
-- Add support for multiple accounts
 - Find a way to scrap data without instagram blocking us (I guess it is the getting the user data from the page)
 - Fix running puppeteer with chromium or firefox (`page.goto()` timeout after the initialization)